How to Create a QR Code in 2026 (Step-by-Step Guide)

 - Dynamic QR codes encode a short redirect URL that resolves to your actual destination.
 You can change the target URL anytime without reprinting, and every scan is tracked with analytics.

 When to use dynamic: Anything you print — business cards, packaging, flyers, posters, menus.
 If there's any chance you'll need to update the URL later, use dynamic.
 The analytics alone are worth it.
+According to Juniper Research, QR code interactions are projected to exceed 5.3 billion globally by 2027, making scan tracking essential for data-driven campaigns.

 How to Customize Your QR Code Design